USA Regional Contest Instructions and Rules

 - Partial solutions are acceptable.
 There is no passing or failing cutoff score, nor will numerical scores be assigned.
 The IM2C judges are primarily interested in a teams' approach and methods.

-- Papers must be typed and in English.
+- Papers must be typed and in English with a readable font of at least 12 point type.

 - Your submission should consist of a 1 page Summary Sheet and your solution cannot exceed 20 pages for a maximum of 21 pages.
 (The appendices and references should appear at the end of the paper and do not count toward the 20 page limit.)